EU outlines ambitious AI regulations focused on risky uses - WTMJ

 Other AI applications are considered high risk because they “interfere with important aspects of our lives,” Vestager said, including criminal courts, law enforcement, critical infrastructure such as transportation — think software for self-driving cars — and management of migration, asylum and border control.
 But their use is allowed provided operators follow rules including using high quality data to minimize discrimination and having a human in charge.

-Herber Swaniker, a technology lawyer at law firm Clifford Chance, compared the proposals to stringent EU privacy rules known as the General Data Protection Regulation, or GDPR, which affect companies worldwide.
+Herbert Swaniker, a technology lawyer at law firm Clifford Chance, compared the proposals to GDPR, which affect companies worldwide.

 “With GDPR, we saw the EU’s rules reach every corner of the world and apply pressure on countries globally to reach a new international gold standard,” Swaniker said.
 “We can expect this too for AI regulation.
 This is just the beginning.”